Best Family-Friendly Cities in the U.S.

 Holland, MI

 Holland offers Lake Michigan beaches and beautiful views throughout the town.
 A town characterized by its strong Dutch heritage, evident in its iconic windmill, Dutch-themed attractions like Windmill Island Gardens, and Nelis' Dutch Village.
-On the shores of Lake Michigan, it is beloved for strong schools and very unique cultural identity.
+On the shores of Lake Michigan, it is beloved for its strong schools and very unique cultural identity.
 Families love the seasonal festivals (Tulip Time is a classic) and a fun walkable downtown.
-It’s affordable and very safe.

 Plano, TX